giuliaviacava/swimsim/README.md

 SwimSim — Ivy League Dual Meet Simulator
 SwimSim is a Python-based simulator that models a women's collegiate dual swim meet between any two Ivy League schools.
-It uses real swimmer roster data (best times from competition), builds optimal event lineups for each team, simulates race-day performance with realistic time variation, and outputs a full meet result with point totals and a winner.
+It uses real swimmer roster data (best times from competitions), builds optimal event lineups for each team, simulates race-day performance with realistic time variation, and outputs a full meet result with point totals and a winner.

 TO RUN: